wmhilton-stoplight/platform-docs/2.-workspaces/h.branch-management.md

 ## Change Default Branches

-Say you want to switch from `master` to `main` at your organization, which I am doing as I write this documentation.
-I can do this in Studio or quickly via the CLI in the locally cloned repository for a particular project.
+Say you want to switch your branch from `master` to `main` at your organization:

 1. Run this command in the terminal to push the master branch up, but give it a new name: `main`.